 The Ruoholahti playground will be the first of the themed playgrounds envisioned by the City of Helsinki to attract visitors from a wider area than usual.
 This is a pilot project – the City of Helsinki plans to create more themed playgrounds.

 The Urban Environment Committee approved the park plan in January 2023.
-Construction is scheduled to begin in autumn 2023 and be completed in autumn 2024.
+Construction is began in autumn 2023 and will be completed in autumn 2024.